top of page

 2. Making better use of free time

-Compared to my previous job, I now have less overtime and more free time, which has made me more mindful of how to use that time meaningfully.
-Since I am someone who thrives when working toward a clear goal, like preparing for an exam.
-I've decided to take advantage of THT's certification support programs and pursue qualifications in electrical work and networking.
+Compared to my previous job, I now have less overtime and more free time, which has made me more conscious of using that time meaningfully.
+Since I am someone who thrives when working toward a clear goal, such as preparing for an exam.
+I decided to take advantage of THT's certification support programs and pursue qualifications in electrical work and networking.

-I've also developed a habit of noticing things I used to overlook, like the wiring behind hotel TVs, access panels in commercial buildings, or the layout of low-voltage systems.
+I've also developed a habit of noticing things I used to overlook, such as the wiring behind hotel TVs, access panels in commercial buildings, and the layout of low-voltage systems.

-I have even caught myself staring up at the ceiling while walking through facilities.
+I have even caught myself looking up at the ceilings while walking through facilities.

-These real-world observations have become great learning opportunities that directly support my work in the field.
+These real-world observations have become valuable learning opportunities that directly support my work in the field.

 3. Pay attention to physical health and stamina

 Traveling long distances to remote construction sites can be physically demanding.
-To stay sharp and focused until the end of each assignment, I've become more conscious of maintaining both my physical condition and stamina.
+To stay sharp and focused through the end of each assignment, I've become more mindful of maintaining both my physical condition and stamina.

 At what moments do you find your work interesting and rewarding?

 For me, one of the most fascinating moments is during device setup and testing, when I discover which configurations produce the desired behavior.
-It's not something clients usually see, but as someone who joined the company with no prior experience, these moments are both educational and deeply satisfying.
+There are moments clients rarely see, but as someone who joined the company with no prior experience, they are both educational and deeply satisfying.

-As for when I feel the most rewarded, it's usually during on-site work.
+As for when I feel the greatest sense of reward, it's often during on-site work.

-At construction sites, we often have to manage a large number of cables connected to various devices.
-I take the most pride in organizing them neatly not just the visible ones, but also those hidden behind devices or in hard-to-reach spots.
-It's in those moments of attention to detail that I find real fulfillment.
+At construction sites, we frequently manage a large number of cables connected to various devices.
+I take particular pride in organizing them neatly, not only the visible ones, but also those hidden behind devices or in hard-to-reach areas.
+It's in this attention to detail that I find true fulfillment.

-Another unique part of the job is that our projects take us across the country from Hokkaido to Kyushu.
-After a successful installation, enjoying a cold beer and local food with the team is definitely a highlight and a great motivator.
+Another unique aspect of the job is that our projects take us all over the country, from Hokkaido to Kyushu.
+After a successful installation, enjoying local food and a cold beer with the team is definitely a highlight and a strong motivator.

-That said, since we often travel by car, we have a saying on the team "The job isn't finished until we've returned the rental car."
-It's our way of reminding ourselves to stay alert and responsible, even after the work is done.
-That ongoing sense of professionalism even in moments of temptation is another part of what makes this work rewarding.
+That said, since we often travel by car, we have a saying within the team "The job isn't finished until the rental car is returned."
+It's a reminder to stay alert and responsible, even after the work itself is done.
+That ongoing sense of professionalism, even in moments of temptation is another reason I find this work so rewarding.

 Mr. S enjoying beer and local food after work